dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/index.md

 ms.topic: article
 uid: migration/proper-to-2x/index
 ---
-# Migrating from ASP.NET to ASP.NET Core Reference Guide
+# Migrate from ASP.NET to ASP.NET Core

 By [Isaac Levin](https://isaaclevin.com)

-This article serves as a reference guide for migrating ASP.NET applications to ASP.NET Core.
+This article serves as a reference guide for migrating ASP.NET apps to ASP.NET Core.

 ## Prerequisites